bradderamon/blog/_posts/2018-3-9-firstpost.markdown

 ---
-title: "Brand new Smash Bros game?!?"
+title: "Brand new Smash Bros. game?"
 ---

 Nintendo announced a 2018 Super Smash Bros. game for the Switch yesterday afternoon.